ysyk2021/creating-a-positive-change-narrative-through-communication-strategies-framing-change-as/src/chapter-6-1.md

-# Techniques for Building Trust and Engaging Stakeholders

-## Introduction

 In today's dynamic and complex world, organizations need to navigate various challenges and bring about positive change.
 One crucial aspect of this process is building trust and engaging stakeholders effectively.
 When stakeholders feel valued and included, they are more likely to support and champion change initiatives.
 This chapter explores techniques that can help organizations build trust and engage stakeholders in a meaningful way.